 Paul Dini’s Batman the Animated Series launched on Fox Kids in 1992.
 Stylistically, it was heavily influenced by the Burton Batman, at first but it quickly muscled that garbage out of the way to become its own thing.

 The opening scene started with the old Warner Bros. logo which then faded into twin spotlights resembling eyes.
 The image resolves itself into that of a blimp.
 A police blimp.** As silly as the GCPD blimps were in theory, they served as a very effective call back to Batman’s early days in the 1930s.
 A time of poverty and desperation.
 The faceless bank robbers we see in silhouette, also fill that mold, thus reinforcing the initial image.
 They are wearing three-piece suits and wide-brimmed fedoras, and would obviously be appalled by very the concept of knocking over a bank in anything other than proper business attire.

 The art was daring and innovative.
-The artists started with a black background, instead of white, the goal was to interpret night as an impressionist style.
-The series artwork was also rebelling against the 1980s fashion of extreme detail work as typified by G.I Joe, in keeping with the Deco motif everything was as deliberately simplified as possible.
+The artists started with a black background, instead of white, the goal was to interpret night is an impressionist style.
+At the same time, it evokes the works of 1920 Art Deco genius J.C.
+Leyendecker.
+The series artwork was also rebelling against the 1980s fashion of extreme detail work as typified by G.I Joe, in keeping with the Deco motif everything was as simplified as possible.
 It was a deliberate call back to Fleisher Studios Superman serials of the 1940s.

 The death of Thomas and Martha Wayne follows the usual back story, of the murder in the ally after going to the movies.
 There wasn’t really much detail given to life stories.
 I am not certain the show animated their deaths, I couldn’t find any footage.
 Although, there was one episode where Bruce (under the influence of the Scarecrow) wakes up one morning to find his parents living at Wayne Manner.